A QUESTION OF TONGUES

 Q. I'm sorry, but I don't see any connection...

 A. That is hardly surprising since I am reading from an English translation.
 But if you look at the original Hebrew you will see something startling.
-Now I read from the Moffatt version of the Old Testament, which I consider to be a superb rendering, but like all other versions, it lacks because it makes some wrong assumptions.
-There is very strange language in this passage, words that actually have no meaning to a human being even though men have "translated" them: these are the words in Hebrew -- I want you to think about them carefully and then tell me if they sound like something else you may have heard:
+Now I read from the Moffatt version of the Tanakh (Old Testament), which I consider to be a superb rendering, but like all other versions, it lacks because it makes some wrong assumptions.
+There is very strange language in this passage, words that actually have no meaning to a human being even though men have 'translated' them: these are the words in Hebrew - I want you to think about them carefully and then tell me if they sound like something else you may have heard:

 Q. Now you've really got me confused!
-So you're saying that GOD is speaking gibberish to these people -- the modern charismatics, but they won't listen to Him?
+So you're saying that ELOHIM (GOD) is speaking gibberish to these people - the modern charismatics, but they won't listen to Him?
 Is this how He speaks to people who won't listen to Him?

 A. Don't you see?
-Christians AREN'T LISTENING to God.
+Christians/Messianics AREN'T LISTENING to Yahweh.
 They are listening to their own unredeemed, fallen soulish Adam-nature.
 They have become so spiritually deaf that they are resorting to the babbling of small children and drunkards.

-Q. But are you saying that it is GOD saying these words or their Adam natures??
+Q. But are you saying that it is ELOHIM (GOD) saying these words or their Adam natures??